As a testament to the value of this material, numerous copies of

 (greenhouse effect, carbon cycle, runaway refrigerator, runaway greenhouse, etc.) Mars discussion now includes proofs for liquid water in past and sub-surface water ice.
 The Earth discussion now includes the role of plate tectonics in the carbon cycle, evidence for human contribution to the atmospheric carbon dioxide and to the observed global temperature rise.
 There are links to

 flowchart of the calculations involved in determining if an atmosphere sticks

 around for billions of years.
 I end the chapter with a discussion of the

 major moons in the solar system and ring systems.
-Updates include: Mars discoveries and clarifications in discussion of human-caused climate change.
+Updates for 2013 hardcopy include: Mars discoveries and clarifications in discussion of human-caused climate change.

 Beautiful Planet photo album of nature

 photography has imagery of mountains, lakes, streams, waterfalls, large trees,

 flowers, aurorae, other landscape images and some images of insects and